DJMare/Sequelize_RESTfulAPI_Post/README.md

     npm install -g nodemon

-(9) Install Nodemon as a devDependency in the package.json file within the express_Sequelize_RESTfulAPI_P directory:
+(9) Install Nodemon as a devDependency in the package.json file within the express_Sequelize_RESTfulAPI_Post directory:

     npm install -save-dev nodemon